An extensive guide to the best breakfast you could have in Spain

 3. Spanish Tomato Toast

-One of the best Spanish breakfast dishes is toasted bread with tomatoes and olive oil.
+One of my top 10 breakfast foods in Spanish is Pan con tomate, or toasted bread with tomatoes and olive oil.

 These Hispanic breakfast foods are served in almost all bars and they usually offer the option to top them with some regional cheese or cured ham.